josh-ashkinaze/plurals/README.md

 #### DAGs with Plurals

 In the `Graph` structure, we take in a list of Agents (which are the nodes) and also an `edges` argument, which is the list of vertices.
-The edges form a DAG or else an error is thrown.
+The edges must form a DAG or else an error is thrown.
 The syntax for edges is a list of tuples, where each tuple is an edge from one agent to another specified like `(src_agent_indx, dest_agent_indx)`.
-Agents are processed using Kahn's algorithm for topological sorting.
+The order of Agent processing using Kahn's algorithm for topological sorting.

 For example, Suppose we have three agents, and we want to create a graph where the output of the liberal is fed to both the conservative and libertarian.
 Then the output of the conservative is fed to the libertarian.